Debbiediamond/DSA-CAPSTONE-PROJECT-1/README.md

 ## 🔦📈 Exploratory Data Analysis
 ### 🔍 Key Business Questions Answered
 EDA was carried out to answer some key questions:
-1. **What is the gender distribution in the organization according to regions?**

-2. **Which region and departments should be the main focus based on gender pay gap?**
+1. **Which region and departments should be the main focus based on gender pay gap?**
 - **Region: South West**
 - **Departments: Research and Development, Human Resources and Legal** The management needs to focus on these departments and the southwest region because they are the lowest paid.
-3. **Does Palmoria group meets the requirements which requires manufacturing companiees to pay employees a minimum of $90,000?**
+2. **Does Palmoria group meets the requirements which requires manufacturing companiees to pay employees a minimum of $90,000?**
-  **No**, they don't.
+  -**No**, they don't.
+3. **Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
+- **$71.88M**
+## Data Analysis and Visual Insights
+The following analyses were carried out to create visuals and charts for insights.
+They are **Gender distribution in the organization distiled to regions**